idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 ### Execution Parameters

 The same preconditioner is used as previous BISON inputs.
-See X.
+See [#bison_exec].
-For proper convergence the nonlinear iterations are forced to three in the Executioner.
+For proper convergence the nonlinear iterations are forced to three in the `Executioner`.
-Note that without [!style color=red](nl_forced_its) the default criteria would result in two nonlinear iterations and solution convergence would not be satisfied.
+Note that without [!style color=red](nl_forced_its) the default criteria would result in two nonlinear iterations and the solution convergence would not be satisfied.

 !listing sfr/vtr/steady/core_support_plate_3d.i
          block=Executioner